Last Updated on October 8, 2023

 Did you know that the performance of the air purification device highly depends on the location you set it up?
 Yes!
 It does!
 And if you do not place it in an optimal place, there is a high chance that you will notice it making sounds.
 Just check these factors to solve it:

-- Place the device on the ground or at the height of three to five feet above the ground
+- Place the device on the ground or at a height of three to five feet above the ground

 - Do not place it in the areas where there is little to no airflow at all